Tax

 • If you are receiving income that has no tax deducted at source, such as rental income.

-Full Spectrum has competitive prices to complete your tax return so please contact us.
+Full Spectrum has competitive prices to complete your personal tax return so please contact us.

-All business partnerships are required to complete a partnership tax return - failure to do on time means a late filing penalty for each partner in the partnership, so missing the deadline could be costly.
-Don't miss the deadline - just ask Full Spectrum to complete it for you!
+All business partnerships are required to complete partnership tax returns – failure to do on time means a late filing penalty for each partner in the partnership, so missing the deadline could be costly.
+Don’t miss the deadline for your partnership tax returns – just ask Full Spectrum to complete it for you!

-Since the tax rules for partnerships are similar to that for sole traders, please see 'business tax' below for more relevant details.
+Since the tax rules for partnership tax returns are similar to that for sole traders, please see business tax below for more relevant details.

 First of all businesses must prepare accounts, or a profit and loss statement (please refer to our accountancy section).
-Then the tax work really begins.
-Accounts and underlying records must be verified; some transactions have special tax treatment and have to be identified so the tax calculations can be done correctly.
+Then the business tax returns work really begins.
+Accounts and underlying records must be verified; some transactions have special tax treatment and have to be identified so the business tax calculations can be done correctly

-Any mistake or failure to do so can lead to an incorrect tax return and, unfortunately, businesses often get their tax calculations wrong, such as claiming for expenses that are not allowable; paying tax on non taxable items; miscalculating or misallocating VAT, or making errors with PAYE and employee benefits.
-These generally involve underpaying tax which can lead to fines and penalties from the Revenue.
+Any mistake or failure to do so can lead to an incorrect tax return and unfortunately businesses often get their tax calculations wrong, such as claiming for expenses that are not allowable; paying tax on non taxable items; miscalculating or misallocating VAT, or making errors with PAYE and employee benefits.
+These generally involve underpaying business tax which can lead to fines and penalties from the Revenue.

-Full Spectrum helps you with completing a correct return, and can ensure that you maximise your tax deductions - please contact us for an estimate.
+Full Spectrum helps you with completing a correct business tax return, and can ensure that you maximise your business tax deductions so please contact us for an estimate.

 The basics of company taxation is the same as that for any other business (so please see our comments on business tax), though it does have its own peculiarities and specific tax return.

-Most of the extra tax issues for companies relate to the directors and shareholders so often extra forms have to be completed because of overdrawn directors' accounts and where interest is paid.
-The only companies that do not have to prepare a return are dormant ones, so if you company is actively trading please contact Full Spectrum for a competitive quote for completing your corporation tax return.
+Most of the extra tax issues for companies relate to the directors and shareholders so often extra forms have to be completed because of overdrawn directors’ accounts and where interest is paid.
+The only companies that do not have to prepare a return are dormant ones, so if your company is actively trading please contact Full Spectrum for corporation tax services for completing your corporation tax return.

 Accounts should also be completed in many cases, since often income and capital allocations need to be known to avoid a breach of trust law which may cause major legal problems for the trustees.

-Very few smaller practices can match our experience with trusts - please contact Full Spectrum for an estimate of costs.
+Very few smaller practices can match our experience with trusts – please contact Full Spectrum for an estimate of costs for our tax planning.

 Inheritance tax